 GASB Statement No. 40 requires disclosure of investments by amount and issuer that represent five percent or more of the total investments held.
 This requirement excludes investments issued or explicitly guaranteed by the United States Government, investments in mutual funds, external investment pools, and other pooled investments.
-As of June 30, 2017 and 2016, none of the Medical Center's investment by issuer represented five percent or more of the Medical Center's total investments.
+Presented below are investments that represented five percent or more of the Medical Center's total investments as of June 30, 2018 and 2017: